aallen5636/streaming-02-multiple-processes/README.md

 Try to figure out what's going on.
 #Ashley Allen
 1. What libraries did we import? #sqlite3, time, multiprocessing, os, datetime, platform, and sys
-1. Where do we set the task_duration?
+1. Where do we set the task_duration? #Line 158
 1. How many functions are defined? #7
 1. What are the function names?
 1. In general, what does each function do?